o

 But please remember: no matter how difficult or challenging your experience, you are developing, at the very least, strength and stamina, patience and courage.

-There is no such thing as a bad trip where there is trust and respect.
+There is no such thing as a bad trip where there is genuine trust and respect.

 Trust yourself.